P&DS Virtual Services

 There is no limit on the number of days that a residence can be rented in a year given you meet the definition of a principal residence when renting the entire house.
-An accessory unit may only be rented for up to 120 days in a year (less than 30 days at a time).
+An accessory unit may only be rented for up to 120 days in a year (29 days or less at a time).

 Short term rentals of principal dwelling units are as follows:

 In P, A, RR, RE and RL zoning districts: a dwelling may be rented to up to three persons or members of a family* plus up to two additional persons.
 In circumstances where the operator(s) of the short term rental reside in the dwelling, the operator and his/her family members count as a single person - allowing up to two additional persons to occupy the short-term rental.